 Estimate the time to fire detection by using the guidance in Attachment 7.
 Only one of the above means of detection needs to succeed in order for the fire to be detected.
 The first and/or most likely mechanism of detection is generally credited.

 If a fire area is covered by a fixed fire detection system, but is not covered by a continuous fire watch, then the response time of the fixed system will be assumed to dominate the overall fire detection time.
-As explained in Attachment 7, fire detection response time is estimated for the fixed and transient ignition sources listed in Attachment 5, Table A5.1 as a function of ceiling height and radial distance between the source and the detector from Figures .-.in Attachment 8.
+As explained in Attachment 7, fire detection response time is estimated for the fixed and transient ignition sources listed in Attachment 5, Tables A5.1 and A5.3 as a function of the severity factor, ceiling height and radial distance between the source and the detector from Figures F.03-F.30 in Attachment 8.
 Convert this value to minutes, rounding up to the nearest minute.
 The tables may indicate that time to detection is infinite (i.e., the system will not actuate).
 In this case, the time to detection is determined by the other means of fire detection available including detection by plant personnel.

 Step 2.7.3: Fixed Fire Suppression Analysis